subhamraj5045-crypto/Capgemini-mini-project-/README.md

-# Library Management System 📚
+# Library Management System

-## 📌 Description
-This is a simple Library Management System project made using Python.
-It allows users to add, view, and remove books.
+This is a simple Python-based library management system.

-## 🚀 Features
+## Features
-- Add new books
+- Add Book
-- View all books
+- View Books
-- Remove books
+- Remove Book
-- Menu-driven program using loop

-## 🛠️ Technologies Used
-- Python

-## ▶️ How to Run
+## How to Run
-1. Install Python
-2. Run the file:
-   python library_management_system.py
+python main.py

-## 📂 Project Structure
-- library_management_system.py

-## 👨‍💻 Author
-Subham Raj